tudddorrr/clay/docs/services.md

 ## Accessing other services

-You can access services from the app's context using: `ctx.services[serviceName]`.
+You can access services from the app's context using: `ctx.state.services[serviceName]`.
 Services are registered using `lodash.set`, for example:

 - `app.use(service('/users', new UserService()))`, can be accessed via `ctx.services.users`
 - `app.use(service('/api/users', new UserService()))`, can be accessed via `ctx.services.api.users`